Tulugaak/YTLite/README.md

 # YouTube Plus (ex.
 YTLite)
-A flexible enhancer for YouTube on iOS, featuring over hundred customizable options.
+A flexible enhancer for YouTube on iOS, featuring over a hundred customizable options.

+This fork of YTPlus features the YTABConfig and NoYTPremium tweaks as well as simplified workflow options.

+20.21.6 is the last version compatible with iOS 15.

 ## Screenshots
 <table>